Treat yourself with these yummy Portuguese Custard Tarts … a simple recipe using our Natural Flavoured Icing Sugars.

 As with all pies or tarts, be sure to let them cool completely before you serve them so the filling has a chance to cool and set.

-These beautiful little custard tarts are sold on every corner in Portugal and the air is full of their fabulous vanilla perfume.
+These beautiful little Portuguese custard tarts are sold on every corner in Portugal and the air is full of their fabulous vanilla perfume.
 Making them from scratch can be a bit of a faff so here’s a quicker way that still results in deliciously buttery pastry and thick, creamy custard flavoured with vanilla and cinnamon.

-Portuguese Custard Tart
+Ingredients Portuguese Custard Tarts

-1. Pre-heat the oven to 180° C, 170° C fan, 325 F, Gas mark 3.
+1. Preheat the oven to 180° C, 170° C fan, 325 F, Gas mark 3.

 2. Start by making the custard.
-In a pan over a low heat, mix together the egg yolks, Sugar and Crumbs Velvet Vanilla Natural Flavoured Icing Sugar (or any flavour of your choice) and cornflour.
+In a pan over low heat, mix together the egg yolks, Sugar and Crumbs Velvet Vanilla Natural Flavoured Icing Sugar (or any flavour of your choice) and cornflour.
 To start with you’ll have a really thick, solid paste but as it warms up it will become more liquid.